AndrejaCH/kickstarter-analysis/README.md

 :bulb: ```Louise is interested in GB Musicals for her future campaign.
 She estimated cost of her future campaign at £4,000.
 This analysis shows that she has better chances if she reduces her goal to around £2,000.```

 ### Challenges and Difficulties Encountered
 I found the written part of the analysis the most challenging.
 It takes a lot of effort to tell a meaningful story and to write a clear and easy-to-understand analysis report.
-I did encounter some technical problems; however, the “coding” community have been helping me overcome those challenges.
-This community is very active and helpful, so thanks to **@StackOverflow** **@BSC Lessons** and **@Slack community**, making the technical part much easier.
+I did encounter some technical problems; however, the “coding” community has been helping me overcome those challenges.
+This community is very active and helpful, so thanks to **@StackOverflow**, **@BSC Lessons** and **@Slack community**, making the technical part much easier.

-#### Written Repot and Understanding Data
+#### Written Report and Understanding Data
 This was my biggest challenge.
-I am aware how important is communication and I really wanted to give it a good start.
-I overcome this challenge to devote extra time to it, re-read lessons and pre-work and look for explanations in external articles.
+I am aware how important communication is and I really wanted to give it a good start.
+I overcame this challenge by devoting extra time to it, re-read lessons and pre-work and looked for explanations in external articles.
 I believe that it will become easier over time and practice.
 Here is a piece of advice that I came across in modules:

 > familiarize yourself with it [data] and get a sense of what you're working with (2).

-Seems pretty straight forward advice, but really makes analysis much easier.
+It seems pretty straight-forward, but really made analysis much easier.
 Also constantly asking myself questions as in: *What do I want to tell with this analysis?
 Do I understand the data on charts and tables?
 What this information is telling me?
 Is this information relevant or rather confusing?* had helped me stayed on the right path.

 #### Markdown Language
-As mentioned above clear communication is crucial and I am aware that this report is just a beginning.
-At first, I struggled with markdown language, yet after a few trials and errors, I start noticing progress.
+As mentioned above, clear communication is crucial and this report is just the beginning.
+At first, I struggled with markdown language, yet after a few trials and errors, I started noticing progress.
 After all, it is quite flexible and not too complicated.
-When the report was complete, I spend some time on fine-tuning.
+When the report was completed, I spent some time on fine-tuning.
 With every new correction, I learned something new and this was the exciting part!
 I learned that markdown language is somewhat similar to HTML and I would definitely like to learn it as well!
-This motivation had helped me overcome this challenge.
+This motivation has helped me overcome this challenge.

 #### Sorting Pivot Chart
-One of the technical problems I encounter was sorting the pivot table by descending or ascending order.
+One of the technical problems I encountered was sorting the pivot table by descending or ascending order.
 I knew how to sort rows in the spreadsheet, but was unfamiliar with this task in pivot table.
-At first, I thought that sorting pivot table is not able to control.
-Thanks to the lecture I realized that I can control this, and saw how visualization looks organized by applying this feature.
+At first, I thought that sorting pivot table is not possible at all.
+Thanks to the lecture I learned that I can sort pivot tables and charts and was surprised how organized and clean visualization looked by applying this feature.

 <p align="center">
 <img src="graphics/SortingPivotChart.PNG" width="30%" height="30%">
 </p>

 #### Conditional Formatting
-I was familiar with basic conditional formatting; however, when I started to do a bit more research on it, I discover a very convenient button `manage rules` that can be found in Home Tab -> Conditional Formatting drop-down menu -> Manage Rules.
-I was able to manage conditional formatting rules more efficiently.
+I was familiar with basic conditional formatting, yet I learend I was doing it "long-way".
+After going over some buttons in the ribbon and doing a bit more research on it, I discovered a very convenient button `manage rules`.
+It can be found in Home Tab -> Conditional Formatting drop-down menu -> Manage Rules.
+Now I am able to manage conditional formatting rules more efficiently.

 <p align="center">
 <img src="graphics/ManageRules.png" width="40%" height="40%">